JamieHeather/IMGTgeneDL/README.md

 # IMGTgeneDL

-## 0.5.2
+## 0.6.0
-##### Jamie Heather | CCR @ MGH | 2023
+##### Jamie Heather | KF-CCR @ MGH | Last updated: 2024-01

+This tool provides an alternative way to access TCR and IG genes stored in [IMGT/GENE-DB](http://www.imgt.org/genedb/) via the command-line, aiming to:

+* Make it easier to incorporate IMGT sequences into analysis pipelines
+* Keep those sequences updated
+* Maintain information as to the provenance of the data

-This tool provides an alternative way to access TCR and IG genes stored in [IMGT/GENE-DB](http://www.imgt.org/genedb/).
-It was mostly built to download human and mouse TCR sequences, so that's what is most tested, but it's readily adaptable to other species and loci.
+It was mostly built to download human and mouse TCR sequences, with so that's what is most tested, but it's readily adaptable to other species and loci.

 ## Usage

-This script is tested on python >= 3.6.
+This version has been tested on Python 3.11 and 3.12.
+It requires Python >3.9.

 ### Installation